The facts about alcoholism

 How we can help

 If you think you might need help or rehabilitation for alcoholism, contact us at Ocean Recovery.
 We want your rehab to be as comfortable and successful as possible.
 Our professional team are very experienced in planning detoxes that help and support those that want to emancipate themselves from alcoholism and addiction through rehab.
 We can give you effective guidance through a bespoke programme that focuses on healing your body, mind and soul with holistic practices that help you to curb your cravings for drink, and good aftercare that helps you maintain your new lifestyle.
-We encourage mindfulness activities such as meditation, counselling and yoga to re-adjust your mindset and help you focus on relaxation and recuperation without distractions.
+We encourage mindfulness activities such as counselling to re-adjust your mindset and help you focus on relaxation and recuperation without distractions.

 All of our staff members are deeply passionate and committed in supporting their clients at all times, and exercise the utmost discretion and understanding.
 Get in touch with us at Ocean Recovery today if you or a loved one is suffering from alcoholism.